bryanedds/Nu/CODING_STANDARD.md

 20) Use two or more words for each public field name or discriminated union to avoid inference ambiguity.
 For example, `Id` is not a good public field name, but `ProductId` might be.

+21) If you have to use an abstract member function, be sure to tuple its arguments to avoid the dreaded `'base' values may only be used to make direct calls to the base implementations of overridden members` error is you need to call base for it.

 **B) Consistency**

 1) Use 4 spaces for indentation, not 2, nor 3. [*5 is right out.*](https://www.youtube.com/watch?v=xOrgLj9lOwk&t=1m48s)